-Building new roads seems to be very much back on the Government's agenda with it continued championing of its £27bn roads programme.
+Building new roads seems to be very much back on the Government's agenda with its continued championing of its £27bn roads programme.
 However, it doesn't stop there as the £27bn is just for the strategic roads network (trunk routes) and doesn't include the many billions for local roads.
-All of this promoted by a Government and local authorities who have supposedly signed up to take urgent action on climate change.
+All of this promoted by a Government and many local authorities who have supposedly signed up to take urgent action on climate change.

 The processes for building new roads are quite different depending on whether your road is a Nationally Significant Infrastructure Project (NSIP) (normally a trunk road promoted by Highways England) or a local road promoted by your local authority or a developer.